Instructors, Training Requirements, and Continuing Education

 (Policy to be brought by candidate to the Clinical Exam)

-Effective January 15, 1995, successful completion of PART I, II, and III, and TMOD of the National Boards, is a prerequisite for sitting for the New Mexico Board of Examiners in Optometry state examination, unless specific requirements for licensure by endorsement are met.
-The National Board of Examiners in Optometry (NBEO) must send proof of successful passing of the accepted NBEO exams directly to the Optometry Board.
+Effective January 15, 1995, successful completion of PART I, II, and III, and Treatment and Management of Ocular Disease (TMOD) of the National Boards, is a prerequisite for sitting for the New Mexico Board of Examiners in Optometry state examination.
+The National Board of Examiners in Optometry (NBEO) must send proof of successful passing of the accepted NBEO exams directly to the Optometry Board (Optometry.Bd@rld.nm.gov).
 See the NBEO PART Equivalency information and Board Regulations, Parts 2, 3, 4, 5, 6, and 7, for further information on examination requirements.

 Candidate Scheduling